ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 	window._snaq.push(['setCollectorCf', 'd1x5tduoxffdr7']);

-If you are not using the Cloudfront collector (e.g. you are using the Clojure collector), you will need to use the `setCollectorUrl` method instead.
+If you are not using the Cloudfront Collector (e.g. you are using the Clojure Collector or the Scala Stream Collector), you will need to use the `setCollectorUrl` method instead.
 Full instructions on doing so can be found in the [technical documentation for the JavaScript Tracker](Javascript-Tracker).

 #### Setting the {{SITE-ID}} and {{COOKIE-DOMAIN}} values